 Rule of Law

-School Rules are reviewed with the children at the start of each academic year and the children agree on class rules with their teacher.
+School behaviours systems are reviewed with the children at the start of each academic year and the children agree on class rules with their teacher.
 Our Lunchtime Supervisors are our Teaching Assistants and so actively promote these school rules throughout lunch time.

 We aim to provide a supportive environment within which children and staff can make individual choices in a safe, supportive environment.
 Our class and school council meetings always includes an AOB section to allow free discussion of issues.
 Circle times are used for circle of friends to raise self esteem and establish that support with peer friendships.
 At lunchtimes children are free to choose playground games and activities.
 Our kitchen staff always provides menu choice, no items are pre selected on the children’s plates.
 The Year 6 lunchtime monitor system provides an effective support network if required and this promotes positive relationships.
 Our learning mentor has regular sessions for those children to express their needs and feelings in a safe and understanding environment.
 We teach children about their personal rights and freedoms and how to be safe through collective worship, PSHE and E-Safety sessions.